 Today I want to talk to vegans about some vegan 21 Day Fix meal plan ideas and pass along some valuable resources to help be successful on this program.

 I’ll start with a disclaimer—I am NOT a vegan.
 I prefer animal protein, but I enjoy ALL good food including vegan meals.
-Every so often, I have a vegan customer ask me how to do the 21 Day Fix so I want to cover this important topic.
+Every so often, I have a vegan customer ask me how to do the Portion Fix/21 Day Fix so I want to cover this important topic.

 Can Vegans Do the 21 Day Fix?

 YES, if you’re a vegan, you can absolutely do the 21 Day Fix!

 At first glance, you might get discouraged.
 If you look at all the options for the red container in the regular 21 Day Fix Eating Plan, you will see that there are only several that are vegan—tempeh, tofu (firm), vegan protein powders, veggie burgers, and vegan Shakeology.